 12 June 1937: Leg 14.
-Amelia Earhart and Fred Noonan fly the Lockheed Electra 10E Special, NR16020, from Fort-Lamy in French Equatorial Africa, to El Fasher, Anglo-Egyptian Sudan, a distance of approximately 700 miles (1,127 kilometers).
+Amelia Earhart and Fred Noonan fly the Lockheed Electra 10E Special, NR16020, from Fort-Lamy in French Equatorial Africa, to El Fasher, Anglo-Egyptian Sudan, a distance of 609 nautical miles (701 statute miles/1,129 kilometers).
 A leak in one of the Electra’s landing gear struts took several hours to deal with.

-”Because of the late start we made the objective of that day’s flight El Fasher, in Anglo-Egyptian Sudan.
+#0000ff; font-family: comic sans ms, sans-serif;">Because of the late start we made the objective of that day’s flight El Fasher, in Anglo-Egyptian Sudan.
 With a following wind we negotiated the journey to something over three hours.
-As expected, thanks to the day’s heat, which caught up to us, it was particularly bumpy flying, with a particularly desolate region below us.”—Amelia Earhart
+As expected, thanks to the day’s heat, which caught up to us, it was particularly bumpy flying, with a particularly desolate region below us.